abrahao/flask_react/README.md

 # flask_react
-## Aplicação para testar a integração do React no Flask
+## Aplicação simples para testar a integração do React no Flask